lsrcz/grisette/README.md

 space x = runFresh (freshExpr [SInt x, SInt 1, SInt 2]) "space"
 ```

-Finally, we can define the solver configuration and build the constraints.
+Finally, we can define the solver configuration and build the constraints
+for the program space.
-Then we can call the solver to solve the constraints, and we will get a
+We can call the solver to solve the constraints, and we will get a
 synthesizer from I/O pairs.

 ```haskell